ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 var promiseKey = window.crypto.subtle.generateKey(algo, false, usages);
 {% endcodeblock %}

-With `promiseKey` we now have a promise that will resolve to a random 256-bit key that we can then use to authenticate the given message:
+With `promiseKey` we now have a promise that will resolve to a random 512-bit (the hash function's block size) key that we can then use to authenticate the given message:

 {% codeblock lang:js %}
 var msg = "The quick brown fox jumps over the lazy dog";